FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

         - Elevation – water surface elevation starting at bed elevation.
         - Thalweg depth - average depth above the lowest point in the channel for the duration of the output interval.
           (ft or m)
-        - Velocity - depth average velocity for cross section for the duration of the output interval (fps or mps)
+        - Velocity - depth average velocity for cross-section for the duration of the output interval (fps or mps)
         - Discharge - average discharge for the output interval (cfs or cms)
         - Froude number - based on the average depth and velocity.
         - Flow area - average flow area given by the average discharge divided by the average velocity (sqft or sqm)
-        - Wetted Perimeter - average wetted perimeter for the cross section for the duration of the output interval (ft or m)
+        - Wetted Perimeter - average wetted perimeter for the cross-section for the duration of the output interval (ft or m)
         - Hydraulic radius average flow area divided the average wetted perimeter (ft or m)
         - Top width - average top width for the duration of the output interval (ft or m)
         - Width to depth ratio - average width divided by the average depth